HarshitJain-1908/Modified-RAFT-Consensus-algorithm-for-Distributed-Systems/README.md

 1. **Node Setup**
    - Each node is hosted on a separate VM.
    - Install dependencies: Python, gRPC.
-   - Clone the repository and navigate to the node directory.
+   - Clone the repository and navigate to the src directory.
    - Start the node using `python node.py <node_id> <cluster_nodes>`.

 2. **Client Setup**
    - Install dependencies: Python, gRPC.
-   - Clone the repository and navigate to the client directory.
+   - Clone the repository and navigate to the src directory.
    - Start the client using `python client.py --nodes <node_addresses>`.

 3. **Testing and Debugging**